Dynamical friction from self-interacting dark matter: Analytic estimates

 \subsection{The strength of the self-interactions}

 A remaining question is how close a given cross-section would be to the collisionless or gaseous regime.
 This means we need to understand how much the trajectory of the DM particles is impacted by gravity compared to the scattering.
-A common measure for this in the context of SIDM halos is the Knudsen number \citep[e.g.][]{Koda_2011}.
+A common measure for this in the context of SIDM haloes is the Knudsen number \citep[e.g.][]{Koda_2011}.
 It is given by

 This is comparing the ratio of the mean free path to the Jeans length.
 The latter is a measure for how susceptible the DM medium is to gravitational collapse.
-We note that the Knudsen number, Kn, is independent of the mass of the perturber, i.e., the BH mass.
+We note that the Knudsen number, Kn, is independent of the mass of the perturber, i.e.\ the BH mass.
 However, the strength of the dynamical friction depends on it.
-For Eq.~\ref{eq:knudsen_number} we used the viscosity cross-section per mass, $\sigma_\mathrm{V}/m$, for defining the Knudsen number.
-It is given by
+For Eq.~\ref{eq:knudsen_number} we used the effective cross-section per mass, $\sigma_\mathrm{eff}/m$, for defining the Knudsen number.
+The effective cross-section \citep{Yang_2022D} allows one to map cross-sections with different velocity dependencies onto each other and is given by

+Where an average integrating over the distribution of relative velocities, $v$, and weighting the cross-section with $v^5$ is computed assuming that the relative velocities follow a Maxwell--Boltzmann distribution.
+Furthermore, $\sigma_\mathrm{V}$ is the viscosity cross-section,

 Here, we follow the normalisation of \cite{Yang_2022D} implying that viscosity and total cross-section have equal values for isotropic scattering ($\left.\sigma_\mathrm{V}\right|_{\rm iso} =\left.\sigma_\mathrm{tot}\right|_{\rm iso}$).
-The viscosity cross-section has the advantage that it often provides a good matching between different angular dependencies \citep[e.g.,][]{Yang_2022D, Colquhoun_2020} and is thus a good characteristic for the strength of the scattering.
-If the Knudsen number is large, i.e.\ $\mathrm{Kn} \gg 1$, a system is considered to be in the long-mean-free-path regime, i.e.,\ gravity dominates over the scattering.
+The viscosity cross-section has the advantage that it often provides a good matching between different angular dependencies \citep[e.g.][]{Yang_2022D, Colquhoun_2020} and is thus a good characteristic for the strength of the scattering.
+If the Knudsen number is large, i.e.\ $\mathrm{Kn} \gg 1$, a system is considered to be in the long-mean-free-path regime, i.e.\ gravity dominates over the scattering.
 In contrast, if $\mathrm{Kn} \ll 1$, the system would be in the short-mean-free-path regime and scattering dominates over gravity.
 So we expect that the system is close to the collisionless case when the Knudsen number is larger, and for small numbers falls into the gaseous regime.